awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

 1. Ensure that your client computer has enough disk space available to save the binary logs while setting up replication\.

-1. Connect to the source MySQL DB instance, and create a replication account by following the directions in [Creating a User for Replication](http://dev.mysql.com/doc/refman/8.0/en/replication-howto-repuser.html) in the MySQL documentation\.
+1. Connect to the source MySQL DB instance, and create a replication account by following the directions in [Creating a user for replication](http://dev.mysql.com/doc/refman/8.0/en/replication-howto-repuser.html) in the MySQL documentation\.

 1. Configure ingress rules on the system running the source MySQL DB instance to allow the external MySQL database to connect during replication\.
 Specify an ingress rule that allows TCP connections to the port used by the source MySQL DB instance from the IP address of the external MySQL database\.

 1. Specify the egress rules:
    + If the source MySQL DB instance is running in a VPC, specify the ingress rules in a VPC security group\.
-For more information, see [Controlling Access with Security Groups](Overview.RDSSecurityGroups.md)\.
+For more information, see [Controlling access with security groups](Overview.RDSSecurityGroups.md)\.
    + If the source MySQL DB instance isn't running in a VPC, specify the ingress rules in a DB security group\.
-For more information, see [Authorizing Network Access to a DB Security Group from an IP Range](USER_WorkingWithSecurityGroups.md#USER_WorkingWithSecurityGroups.Authorizing)\.
+For more information, see [Authorizing network access to a DB security group from an IP range](USER_WorkingWithSecurityGroups.md#USER_WorkingWithSecurityGroups.Authorizing)\.

 1. If source MySQL DB instance is running in a VPC, configure VPC ACL rules in addition to the security group ingress rule:
    + Configure an ACL ingress rule to allow TCP connections to the port used by the Amazon RDS instance from the IP address of the external MySQL database\.